serverless/blog/posts/2018-02-13-running-scalable-reliable-graphql-endpoint-with-serverless.md

 Over the last four years, I've been exploring the world of big data, building real-time and batch systems at scale.
 For the last couple of months, I've been building products with serverless architectures here at Glassdoor.

-Given the intersection of serverless and big data, there have been a lot of questions on everyone's mind: how can we use a single query to construct a nested response from multiple data sources; how can we build a highly-performant endpoint that aggregates and paginates through data?
+Given the intersection of serverless and big data, there have been a few questions on everyone's mind:

+1) How can we build low latency APIs to serve these complex, high dimensional and big datasets which can scale on demand?
+2) Using a single query, can we construct a nested response from multiple data sources?
+3) Can we build an endpoint which can securely aggregate and paginate through data, easily and with high performance?
+4) And is there a way we can do all of that at scale, paying only for each query execution, and not for idle CPU time on a fleet of servers?

 The answer for us ended up largely being GraphQL.